This is an excellent homemade sweet hot dog relish recipe from scratch. Also offering an easy dill pickle relish recipe too.

 cucumber recipe is a great one to use up those cukes.

 Now on to my next hot dog relish recipe.

 SLOW COOKER RELISH FROM SCRATCH

 2 lbs Walla Walla sweet onions, roughly chopped

 1 cup molasses (Sugar Mill)

 1 tsp red pepper, crushed (optional)

 Place onions and crushed red peppers in a blender and chop fine.

-Place all of the above ingredients in a stock pot and bring to a simmer while stirring constantly.
-Simmer for 8 hours and cool.
+Place all of the above ingredients in a crock pot and set on high.
+Simmer for 8 hours, stirring occasionally and cool.

 4 lbs small pickling cukes